JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 > The `typedef` is not required in C++, you define a struct by just using the word `struct` and then the contents, like this: `struct vec3 { ... };`
 {: .prompt-info }

-A `vec3`, or 3D Vector, is a mathmatical concept used to store both direction and distance (magnitude).
+A `vec3`, or 3D Vector, is a mathematical concept used to store both direction and distance (magnitude).
 I won't go into it too much here, but they are fairly common in game development (and other 3D applications) due to their ability to represent locations.

 They are made up of 3 floating point values describing translation in the X, Y and Z axes.

 Since vectors are used frequently, and you'll want to perform operations on them to calculate a new state for the game.
-It makes sense to group it like this for convience.
+It makes sense to group it like this for convenience.

-You can assign a `struct` like you would any other variable: `vec3 Postion;`
+You can assign a `struct` like you would any other variable: `vec3 Position;`

 However when it comes to setting the initial value, how do we know which value to set?
 There are 3 values, so how do we tell the compiler which one we want to define?